Typhoon Haiyan

-Typhoon Haiyan, known in the Philippines as Super Typhoon Yolanda, was one of the most powerful tropical cyclones ever recorded.
-On making landfall, Haiyan devastated portions of Southeast Asia, particularly the Philippines.
-It is one of the deadliest Philippine typhoons on record, killing at least 6,300 people in that country alone.
-In terms of JTWC-estimated 1-minute sustained winds, Haiyan is tied with Meranti in 2016 for being the second strongest landfalling tropical cyclone on record, only behind Goni of 2020.
-As of January 2014, bodies were still being found.
-Haiyan was also the most intense tropical cyclone worldwide in 2013.
+Typhoon Haiyan, known in the Philippines as Super Typhoon Yolanda, was an extremely powerful and catastrophic tropical cyclone that is among the most powerful tropical cyclones ever recorded.
+Upon making landfall, Haiyan devastated portions of Southeast Asia, particularly the Philippines during early November 2013.
+It is one of the deadliest typhoons on record in the Philippines, killing at least 6,300 people in the region of Visayas alone.
+In terms of JTWC-estimated 1-minute sustained winds, Haiyan is tied with Meranti in 2016 for being the second strongest landfalling tropical cyclone on record, only behind Goni in 2020.
+It was also the most intense and deadliest tropical cyclone worldwide in 2013.

-The 30th named storm, thirteenth typhoon, and fifth super typhoon of the 2013 Pacific typhoon season, Haiyan originated from an area of low pressure several hundred kilometers east-southeast of Pohnpei in the Federated States of Micronesia on November 2, 2013.
+The 30th named storm, thirteenth typhoon, and fifth super typhoon of the 2013 Pacific typhoon season, Haiyan originated from a low-pressure area several hundred kilometers east-southeast of Pohnpei in the Federated States of Micronesia on November 2.
 Tracking generally westward, environmental conditions favored tropical cyclogenesis and the system developed into a tropical depression on the following day.
-After becoming a tropical storm and being named Haiyan at 00:00 UTC on November 4, the system began a period of rapid intensification that brought it to typhoon intensity by 18:00 UTC on November 5.
+After becoming a tropical storm and receiving the name Haiyan at 00:00 UTC on November 4, the system began a period of rapid intensification that brought it to typhoon intensity by 18:00 UTC on November 5.
 By November 6, the Joint Typhoon Warning Center (JTWC) assessed the system as a Category 5-equivalent super typhoon on the Saffir–Simpson hurricane wind scale (SSHWS); the storm passed over the island of Kayangel in Palau shortly after attaining this strength.